anadrakou/Human_Scream_Detection/README.md

 <br> <br>
 **Dataset :** The dataset utilized in this analysis was sourced from Kaggle.
 The link to access the dataset is provided: [Kaggle Dataset](https://www.kaggle.com/datasets/whats2000/human-screaming-detection-dataset/data)  <br>
 **Noise Dataset :** The noise dataset utilized in this project for data augmentation was obtained from Kaggle.
-Access to the this dataset can be found via the following link: [Kaggle Dataset]([https://www.kaggle.com/datasets/whats2000/human-screaming-detection-dataset/data](https://www.kaggle.com/datasets/minsithu/audio-noise-dataset/data))  <br>
+Access to the this dataset can be found via the following link: [Kaggle Noised Dataset](https://www.kaggle.com/datasets/minsithu/audio-noise-dataset/data)  <br>